 Provincial Maintenance Standards: Some communities do not have municipal bylaws.
 In those areas, the landlord must follow the provincial maintenance standards set out in the Residential Tenancies Act regulations.
-The Rental Housing Enforcement Unit of the Ontario Ministry of Housing enforces the provincial maintenance standards.
+The municipality is responsible for enforcing the provincial maintenance standards.

 For more information, see the section: Report the problem.